 Blowout & Kill Simulations

 Oliasoft’s blowout and dynamic kill simulator is built on the BlowFlow™ engine, developed by NORCE together with Equinor and a consortium of oil companies.
-It represents the only solution capable of performing stochastic blowout calculations according to the new guideline from Norsk Olje & Gass.
-It can also be used to check that oil companies drilling in the US is compliant with API standard 53; regulated by Bureau of Safety and Environmental Enforcement (BSEE). (⇩ Report)
+It represents the only solution capable of performing stochastic blowout calculations according to the new guideline from Norsk Olje & Gass, and can also be used to check that oil companies drilling in the US is compliant with API standard 53; regulated by Bureau of Safety and Environmental Enforcement (BSEE). (⇩ Report)

 When simulating both blowout potential and dynamic kill requirements, most reservoir and fluid properties are largely uncertain, especially for exploration wells.
 Oliasoft’s blowout engine enable users to express input parameters by probability distributions.
 This way the uncertainty is maintained, enabling probabilistic simulations, rather than deterministic – which is the approach taken by the blowout & kill simulation tools used in the industry today.
 Thus, the results from a blowout simulation should be expressed by a probability distribution rather than a single value.
 Hence, by performing a probabilistic simulation with input values expressed by probability distributions the simulation results will also be expressed by a distribution, covering the probability spectrum.

 Determining the blowout potential of a well design is extremely important.
 For the Montara and Deepwater Horizon incidents, the actual blowout rate was more than 5 times higher than the simulated potential.
 It is essential to include the effect of uncertainties in order to implement meaningful risk reducing measures